-Benson, SJ, Lennard, CJ, Hill, DE, Maynard, PJ & Roux, CP 2010, 'Forensic Analysis Of Explosives Using Isotope Ratio Mass Spectrometry (Irms)-Part 1: Instrument Validation Of The Deltaplusxp Irms For Bulk Nitrogen Isotope Ratio Measurements', Journal of Forensic Sciences, vol. 55, no. 1, pp. 193-204.View/Download from: UTS OPUS or Publisher's site
+Benson, SJ, Lennard, CJ, Hill, DE, Maynard, PJ & Roux, CP 2010, 'Forensic Analysis Of Explosives Using Isotope Ratio Mass Spectrometry (Irms)-Part 1: Instrument Validation Of The Deltaplusxp Irms For Bulk Nitrogen Isotope Ratio Measurements', Journal of Forensic Sciences, vol. 55, no. 1, pp. 193-204.View/Download from: Publisher's site

 A significant amount of research has been conducted into the use of stable isotopes to assist in determining the origin of various materials.
 The research conducted in the forensic field shows the potential of isotope ratio mass spectrometry (IRMS) to pr